Video-on-Demand Classifications Code

 Classifications must be appropriately displayed at a point when viewing choices are being made.

-Anyone who is unhappy with a Member’s classification of a VOD programme must complain to the Member in the first instance.
-If they are dissatisfied with the action taken by the Member, they may complain to the Council, which is an independent body responsible for considering complaints under this Code.Members are bound by the decisions of the Council.
+Anyone who is unhappy with a member’s classification of a video-on-demand (VOD) programme must complain to the media member in the first instance.
+If they are dissatisfied with the action taken by the media member they may complain to the Council which is an independent body responsible for considering complaints under this Code.
+Members are bound by the decisions of the Council.

-A complaint about a breach of Privacy can be made to the Privacy Commissioner
+A complaint about a breach of privacy can be made to the Privacy Commissioner

 Complaints about online news programmes or any other editorial content not covered by this Code over which the Council has jurisdiction can be made here